 My journey in movement started through dance.
-I trained as a contemporary dancer with a strong ballet background.
-I specialise in Limon, Release and Cunningham techniques.
-I was introduced to Pilates during my dance training to improve my performance and I found it very beneficial to understand kinesiology and embodied anatomy.
+I trained as a ballet and contemporary dancer specialising in Limon, "Release" and Cunningham techniques.
+I was introduced to Pilates during my dance training to improve performance and I found it very beneficial to understand kinesiology and embodied anatomy.

-I trained to become a Pilates instructor through various schools and institutions, because I believe that each one of them has something different to offer.
-My specialisation is strength, motor skill, balance, flexibility training and rehabilitation for dancers.
-I am passionate to help dancers improve the quality of their performance through a scientifically specialised training.
+I trained as Pilates instructor and specialised in strength, motor skill, balance, flexibility training and rehabilitation for dancers.
+I am passionate to help dancers improve performance quality through a scientific-based training.

 Markella holds a BA degree in Dance Education, an MSc in Dance Science and a Certificate of Accomplishment in Cunningham Technique.
 She is a qualified Pilates instructor through BASI Pilates.
-Markella works at the Royal Ballet School and the Pilates Clinic in London.
-She is BASI Pilates Faculty member teaching the Global Comprehensive Program and the workshop "The Foot - our base of support" focusing on foot strength and mobility.
+Markella works at the Royal Ballet School and The Pilates Clinic in London.
+She is BASI Pilates Faculty member teaching the Global Comprehensive Program and her original workshop "The Foot - our base of support" focusing on foot strength and mobility.
 She offers dance-specific Pilates workshops.
 She is an Onassis Foundation Scholar.

-Pilates is one of the most well known exercise practices.
+Pilates is one of the most well known exercise methods.
 It is recommended by medical experts for injury recovery, pain reduction, posture improvement and strength gains.

-As a very versatile form of exercising, Pilates is a great complementary training for dancers.
-Nowadays the choreographic demands are so diverse and dancers are expected to perform various different styles and techniques.
-Training in a intense and very diverse environment may create muscular imbalances, as well as fatigue.
+As a very versatile form of exercising, Pilates is an ideal body conditioning method for dancers.
+Nowadays the choreographic demands are very diverse and dancers are expected to perform various different styles and techniques.
+Training in a physically demanding environment may create muscular imbalances, postural compensations as well as fatigue.
 According to research, dancers have a high risk of injury occurrence, and recovery time is sometimes limited, which can lead to injury recurrence.

 Pilates can help dancers to...